pranavz02/deeplogicAI-Assignment/README.md

 # Invoice to CSV Converter

-This is a simple web application built with Flask that allows users to upload a PDF file, process each page, extract key-value pairs using Tesseract OCR, and save the results as a CSV file.
+This is a simple web application built with Flask that allows users to upload a PNG file, extract key-value pairs using Tesseract OCR, and save the results as a CSV file.

 ## Features